How to Make Calabazas Dulces (Mexican Candied Pumpkin)

 HOW TO SERVE

-Calabazas en dulce is a delicious and versatile Mexican dessert, so there are many ways to enjoy it!
-Here are some serving suggestions:
+Calabazas en dulce is a delicious and versatile Mexican dessert, so there are many ways to enjoy it:

 • Straight from the pot: One of the simplest ways to enjoy calabazas en tacha is to serve it warm or at room temperature straight from the pan.
 The sweet pumpkin and syrup are perfect on their own.